qasweeney/FE-TLAC/README.md

 ### Creating New Accounts

 - You can create additional member and trainer accounts to explore functionality.
 However, if you'd like to view accounts with existing sessions, log in using the predefined accounts above.
+If you create a trainer account, you must first log in to the admin account and approve it before logging in to that trainer account.

 ---